SAP-samples/teched2022-DA180/exercises/ex6/README.md

 ![](/exercises/ex6/images/6.2.7-german_highway_edges_hdf.png)
 <br>

-In order to calculate the distance btw station and Germany highway network, we create a list of the German region "Landkreis" areas, so we can calculate the distance in batches of stations within a regional area.
+In order to calculate the distance btw station and Germany highway network, we create a __list of the German region "Landkreis" areas__, so we can calculate the distance in batches of stations within a regional area.
 ````Python
 # Prepare a list of all krs_mame values for the distance calculation
 df=stations_spatial.distinct('krs_name').collect()